 Use Case Diagrams visualise Use Cases and actors with their respective relationships.
 They provide a good overview of the overall system, but in contrast to the Use Case Specifications they do not describe processes, but the relationships between a large number of Use Cases and the actors involved.
 Use Case Diagrams are thus regarded as graphical representations of Use Cases and the Unified Modeling Language (UML) defines them as behavior diagrams.
 The most important model elements here are:

 Specifications and diagrams can be shared to provide a complementary view of the behavior of a system.

-The application of Black Box Use Cases presents companies with challenges when deriving test cases.
-For example, formal notations such as activity diagrams or state diagrams can be used as a supplement here, because test cases can be derived relatively easily from them.
-In addition, the pre and post conditions of a Use Case are a good source for test cases.
-However, since use cases have relationships or parallel processes, it is not sufficient to consider each Use Case separately in order to test an overall system.
+Remark: The use of black-box use cases presents companies with challenges when deriving test cases.
+Formal notations such as activity diagrams or state diagrams can help here as a supplement, because test cases can be derived relatively easily from them.
+In addition, the pre- and post-conditions of a use case are a good source for test cases.
+However, since they have relationships or parallel processes among themselves, a separate consideration is not sufficient for a test of the overall system.

 Questions for Use Case Creation

 There are some questions that help in creating Use Cases:

 Questions about the actor

 - What is the aim of the actor?

 - What other systems interact with the system?

 - Who provides the system with information or receives information?